vpnhood/VpnHood.FarmKeys/README.md

-This is one of our farms, where you reap what you sow.
+Some of our farms, where you reap what you sow.